loujr/loujr/README.md

 I help my department gather a greater understanding of the nuances that developers face when they approach various problems using GitHub's tools.
 Right now, GitHub has a lot of amazing tools that handle things such as: Security, Automation, and CI/CD.
 And a lot more!

 We have a lot of talented engineers that are constantly redefining the DevOps landscape.
 I am happy to act as a go-between to explain some of these intricacies to less technical users.
+I am the Technical Deep Dive Dude ... at least that's what my team calls me.

 #### My Contact Info: